 The main reason that antibiotics are overused is simple.
 People ask for them when they’re sick, and their doctors give them a prescription.
 Antibiotics are only really useful for bacterial infections, but many people with a simple cold virus will request them anyway.

-Your doctor may also prescribe antibiotics ‘just in case’.
 This is particularly true of older doctors who haven’t kept up with the latest research on the importance of gut bacteria.
 He or she might notice that your cold symptoms are particularly severe, or may even find some signs of a throat infection.
-Even though these symptoms are highly likely to clear up with some rest and lots of liquids, and the antibiotics are completely unnecessary, you might get a prescription for them anyway.
+Even though these symptoms are highly likely to clear up with some vitamins, rest and lots of liquids.
+So even though the antibiotics are completely unnecessary, you might be given a prescription for them anyway.

 Antibiotics Can Cause Long Term Health Problems